 The 44-mile drive from the town of Silver City to the monument winds through the mountains of southern New Mexico, providing breathtaking views of rugged canyons and wild lands that look much as they did when the ancient Mogollon people built their homes in the cliffs of the Gila River Valley.

 Dwellings National Monument.

-The Mogollon were farmers who cultivated squash, corn, beans, and other crops on the mesa tops and along the river.
+The Mogollon were farmers who cultivated squash, corn, beans and other crops on the mesa tops and along the river.
 They are known for the distinctive white pottery they made and decorated with black designs of stylized fish and animals.
 The Mogollon grew and hunted food, traded with other tribes, and fashioned jewelry and art here.
-Then, in the early 1300s, they abandoned their homes and left for places unknown.
+Then, in the early 1300s, they moved from their homes and left for places unknown.